leenathomas01/embodied-agent-governance/docs/layer-3-outcome-integrity.md

 ![Task Completion vs Outcome Integrity](../assets/diagrams/completion-vs-integrity.png)

+---

+## Hidden Damage in Physical Systems

+In software systems, output equals result.
+In physical systems, output may conceal internal state change.
+A completed task can hide accumulated damage, material degradation, or structural compromise that only manifests later.

+---

 ## Purpose

 Verify that task completion corresponds to genuine outcome success, detecting cases where surface metrics indicate success while underlying damage may have occurred.